-We can all feel low, sad or unhappy at times but these feelings usually pass.
-With depression, these feelings last for more than a couple of weeks and start affecting your daily life.
-You can lose interest in things you previously enjoyed and it can affect you in other ways such as feeling tired, having trouble sleeping, difficulty concentrating, a change in appetite, a sense of worthlessness, agitation or slowing of movements, and in some cases recurrent thoughts of death.
+We can all feel low, sad, or unhappy at times, but these feelings usually pass but with depression, these feelings last for more than a couple of weeks.
+They may start affecting your daily life and you may lose interest in things you previously enjoyed.
+Depression can also affect you in other ways such as feeling tired, having trouble sleeping, difficulty concentrating, a change in appetite, a sense of worthlessness, agitation or slowing of movements and, in some cases, recurrent thoughts of death.

-Depression is the third most common reason for consulting a GP.
-Every year 1 in 20 adults will experience it; 1 in 4 women and 1 in 10 men will have an episode severe enough to need treatment at some point in their lives.1 People with chronic health problems are also much more likely to have depression compared with those who are physically healthy.
+Depression is the third most common reason for people consulting a GP.
+Every year up to 1 in 20 adults will experience it; 1 in 4 women and 1 in 10 men will have an episode severe enough to need treatment at some point in their lives.
+People with chronic health problems are also much more likely to have depression compared with those who are physically healthy.

 What treatments are available?

-Most people with depression will get better without treatment, but it can take several months and it can have a negative impact on many areas of life.
-Self-care including a healthy diet, reducing how much alcohol you drink and regular exercise can all help.
+Most people with depression will get better without treatment, but it can take several months, and it may have a negative impact on many areas of life.
+Self-care, including a healthy diet, reducing how much alcohol you drink and regular exercise, can all help.
 But you don’t have to suffer in silence.
-There is effective treatment for depression and you should speak to your GP if you’re struggling.
+There are effective treatments for depression, and you should speak to your GP if you’re struggling.

 Antidepressants are an option for moderate or severe depression.
 They play an important role in easing symptoms, allowing you to function more normally and face difficult circumstances.
-However, it’s important to remember they’re not a cure and they’re not given out lightly.
+However, it’s important to remember they’re not a cure and they’re not prescribed without careful consideration.

 Mindfulness as a treatment for depression

-A report in the international JAMA Psychiatry Journal looked at studies on mindfulness-based cognitive therapy (MCBT) in the treatment of recurrent depression4 and found that it can help prevent recurrence.
-Mindfulness has also been shown to have other benefits, including reducing stress, improving sense of happiness and wellbeing, and helping to better manage chronic pain.
+A report in the international JAMA Psychiatry Journal looked at studies on mindfulness-based cognitive therapy (MCBT) in the treatment of recurrent depression and found that it can help prevent recurrence.
+Mindfulness has also been shown to have other benefits including reducing stress, improving sense of happiness and wellbeing, and helping to better manage chronic pain.